Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

   - Tab General:
     - Name: `loggon_biocbuild_at_startup`
     - In Security options:
-      - Use `RIESLING1\biocbuild` account to run the task
+      - Use `PALOMINO\biocbuild` account to run the task
       - Run whether user is logged on or not
     - Configure for Windows Server 2022